Ryokog/Decentralized-Wallet-Nights-and-Weekends/README.md

 3, Add a KYC mechanism

-I may also explore connexting to bridges for learning purposes.
+I may also explore connecting to bridges for learning purposes.